jasonkneen/hai-build/README.md

 * Improve collaboration and alignment between teams
 * Deliver high-quality solutions with reduced manual effort

 This suite of tools is designed to meet the demands of today's fast-paced development environments, delivering precision, speed, and quality with every use.
 Whether you're generating code, building requirements, or executing regression test suits, our tools are here to help you succeed.
-Take your software development lifecycle to the next level with Specif AI, Code generator  and Factif AI testing suite.
+Take your software development lifecycle to the next level with Specifai, Code generator  and Factifai testing suite.

 ## 📧 Contact